Privacy Policy

 3. Information sent to third parties

 Factual uses several third-party APIs to deliver its core features.
-In each case, the information transmitted is the article content from public RSS feeds, not information about you.
+In most cases, the information transmitted is the article content from public RSS feeds, not information about you.
+The one exception is the optional YouTube subscription import described at the end of this section: only if you choose to use it does Factual read data about you — specifically, the list of channels you follow — and even then it stays on your device.

 Google Gemini (Google AI)